ArthurEOrtiz/train-tracker/Documentation/project-log.md

       - Working on the txt file parsing.
       - Gonna have to get back into studying React in general to help grasp importing this txt file.

+  ### 20221119
+    - 0730
+      - Working on diffrent data sets.
+Found a station list in JSON, working on decoding data.